 SPAIN: Scientists identify gene to stop baker’s yeast freezing - MEMBERS

+Spanish researchers have identified the gene that protects baker's yeast (Saccharomyces cerevisiae) from freezing.
 Commercial bread dough is often stored frozen, but this process often kills yeast cells and the dough has difficulties rising when it is thawed.
 By looking at the genes that appearing to be turned on when the yeast reached sub-freezing temperatures, the scientists isolated ERG10 as the gene which protects the yeast from freezing.

 Get full access to all content, just $1 for 30 days

 A Message From The Editor

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 17 years of archives.

 It’s our best ever membership offer – just for you.

 - 2017: three major drivers of M&A strategy